Erik S. Syverson

 J.D., Loyola Law School, Los Angeles, California, 2002

 B.A., University of Michigan, 1998

 History, Michigan Honors Student

 - Represented a European mobile gaming company in a federal copyright infringement lawsuit against a Chinese video game company.
-Erik and his team defeated the defendant's motion to dismiss for lack of jurisdiction or in the alternative transfer of venue.
-Erik then proved during discovery that the defendant made millions of dollars in illicit profits by hacking into and copying protected elements and source code from Plaintiff's game.
+Erik and his team defeated the defendant’s motion to dismiss for lack of jurisdiction.
+Erik then proved during discovery that the defendant made millions of dollars in illicit profits by hacking into and copying protected source code from Plaintiff’s game.
 Defendants then decided to settle the case for a significant sum of money prior to trial.

-- Currently defending one of the world’s largest internet service providers from contributory counterfeiting and trademark infringement claims brought by a consortium of European luxury goods manufacturers including Cartier and Montblanc.
+- Defended one of the world’s largest internet service providers from contributory counterfeiting and trademark infringement claims brought by a consortium of European luxury goods manufacturers including Cartier and Montblanc.
 Erik and his team successfully defeated Plaintiffs’ motion for summary judgment for what would have been a record sum of $150,000,000.
-The case is currently pending trial in California’s Central District.
+The case then settled for $72,000.

 - Defended global affiliate network from trademark infringement claims brought by national pay day lender.
 Plaintiff sought damages in excess of $5,000,000.
 After conducting limited discovery, Erik negotiated a consent judgment whereby Erik’s client paid no damages and obtained a dismissal with prejudice.